mananc12/cruds/README.md

-# CRUD App
+# CRUDS

-This is a simple CRUD (Create, Read, Update, Delete) application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
+This is a simple CRUDS (Create, Read, Update, Delete, Send) application built using the MERN (MongoDB, Express.js, React, Node.js) stack.

 ## Features